snowplow/snowbridge/docs/documentation/concepts/failure-model.md

 When Stream Replicator hits an unrecoverable error - for example oversized or invalid data - it will emit a [failed event](https://docs.snowplow.io/docs/managing-data-quality/failed-events/understanding-failed-events#what-is-a-failed-event) to the configured failure target.
 A failure target is the same as a target, the only difference is that the configured destination will receive failed events.

-You can find more detail on setting up a failure target, in the [getting started section](../configuration/failure-targets/)
+You can find more detail on setting up a failure target, in the [configuration section](../configuration/failure-targets/)

 ## Failure cases